Real estate is an ever-popular — and largely safe — investment route.

 While buyers have options around what type of investment property they’d like to own (long-term versus short-term rental is a common question second homeowners ask), recent traveler trends suggest investing in vacation rentals is the clear frontrunner for earning more income.

 In the wake of the coronavirus pandemic, travelers are getting back on the road in staggering numbers.
-And 78 percent of the time, they’re favoring vacation rentals over any other accommodations.
+And in a recent survey of over 5,000 travelers, 86% of participants said they plan to book a vacation rental for their 2022 adventures.

 Experts also believe these new traveler preferences are here to stay, making short-term rental an impressive investment in the long run.